You’re Not “Just a Mom”: Navigating the Identity Shift of Motherhood - Baby Chick

 • How can I balance work and home?

-Being a mom is the most important job that you will ever have.
-But you may find yourself longing for your career as it can provide another sense of purpose.
-I personally experienced this myself and went back to work after 18 months as a stay-at-home mom.
-While I will forever cherish the that I had with my son, I longed for a purpose beyond just being a mom.
-I found mine by going back to work, and now my time spent with my son is precious instead of being seen as a burden, which is admittedly how I felt before.
-Every day was the same, so I found it important to find my purpose outside of being a mother.
+Being a mom is an incredibly important role.
+But you may find yourself longing for your career, as it can provide another sense of purpose.
+I experienced this myself and went back to work after 18 months as a stay-at-home mom.
+While I will forever cherish my time with my son, I longed for a purpose beyond just being a mom.
+I found that sense of purpose again by going back to work, and now my time with my son is precious rather than a burden, as I admittedly felt before.
+Every day was the same, so I found it important to discover my purpose beyond being a mother.
 But being a stay-at-home mom doesn’t make you “just a mom.”
 You are a caretaker, nurturer, nurse, chef, housekeeper, bookkeeper, planner, and so much more.

 Was this article helpful?